mahj0ng1234/FREED/README.md

 # FREED

-In recent years, person Re-ID has triggered great privacy concerns of person images.
-General Data Protection Regulation (GDPR) stipulates that person images belong to personal private data.
-European Data Protection Supervisor (EDPS) video-surveillance guidelines regulate that any form of surveillance is an intrusion of the fundamental rights to the protection of personal data and of the right to privacy.
+In recent years, person Re-identification (Re-ID) has given rise to significant concerns regarding the privacy of individual's images.
+The General Data Protection Regulation (GDPR) explicitly categorizes person images as personal and private data.
+Additionally, the video-surveillance guidelines established by the European Data Protection Supervisor (EDPS) assert that any form of surveillance represents an intrusion into the fundamental rights of personal data protection and the right to privacy.

-However, there is no efficient solution to tackle the image privacy concern for person Re-ID.
-Inspired by the privacy requirements, we propose FREED, the first system solution for privacy-preserving person Re-ID, which supports the state-of-the-art person Re-ID operations on encrypted feature vectors of person images.
-To handle the encryption of feature vectors effectively and enable person ReID operations on encrypted feature vectors efficiently, FREED develops a suite of batch secure computing protocols based on a twin-server architecture and the threshold Paillier cryptosystem.
-We demonstrate our secure computing protocols are more efficient than existing protocols and FREED achieves a precision equal to the state-of-the-art plaintext method.
+Regrettably, there has been a notable absence of effective solutions to address image privacy concerns within the context of person Re-ID.
+Driven by these privacy imperatives, we introduce FREED, a groundbreaking system solution designed to preserve the privacy of person Re-ID.
+FREED is the first of its kind, enabling state-of-the-art person Re-ID operations while working with encrypted feature vectors derived from person images.

+To effectively handle the encryption of feature vectors and facilitate efficient person Re-ID operations on encrypted feature vectors, FREED has developed a suite of batch secure computing protocols.
+These protocols are founded on a twin-server architecture and leverage the threshold Paillier cryptosystem.
+Our demonstrations have underscored the superior efficiency of our secure computing protocols compared to existing alternatives, with FREED achieving precision levels equivalent to the state-of-the-art plaintext methods.